RHINO POPULATIONS

 IUCN Red List Classification: Critically Endangered

 The biggest threat to the Javan rhino is that all remaining rhinos live in one, small location, Ujung Kulon National Park, on the western side of the island of Java.
 This makes the species extremely vulnerable to natural disasters and disease, and therefore efforts to increase habitat for this species are critical.
-Thanks to habitat expansion and the clearing of the invasive Arenga palm, the Javan rhino population is slowly growing, with new calves spotted in 2019!
+Between 2019 and 2023, it’s understood that around 20 rhinos were poached in the Park.

 Sumatran rhino